By BosNewsLife Senior Special Correspondent Eric Leijenaar and BosNewsLife’s Stefan J. Bos

 The exact date of his death was unknown.
 Authorities have apparently refused to give more details or to allow an independent autopsy.
 “The two died in the Mitire-Camp; Asgedom died in an isolation jail,” Open Doors told BosNewsLife.

 The Mitire Camp, located in north-west Eritrea, is a “new military concentration camp” notorious for abuses, the advocacy group said.
 It was reportedly set up especially for accommodating Christians.
 The two Christians passed away shortly Open Doors told BosNewsLife earlier that in October Teklesenbet Gebreab Kiflom, 36, died while imprisoned for his faith at the Wi’a Military Confinement center.
-He was reported to have died after prison commanders refused to give him medical attention for.
+He was reported to have died after prison commanders refused to give him medical attention for malaria.

 Eritrean church leaders in comments released by Open Doors said 2907 Christians are now known to be detained in Eritrea, up from roughly 2,000 reported last year.